forestgrape/coronavirus/monitor_and_control.md

 [in work]
 From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce the international spread.

+### Monitor Prevalence
+To adjust the measures and to communicate these it is important to monitor different incidence rates.
+Ideally these are taken daily else at least weekly.
+Often, as of 16.10.20 only the positive tests are communicated.
+However these numbers are hard to interpret: e.g. many of the tested can be health care professionals (who know how to protect and incidence is thus underestimated).
+1. How many of the people, which have respiratory diseases have Covid-19.
+In many areas likely the most common respiratory disease is Covid-19 and so one should stay home with any respiratory symptoms.
+2. The incidence of Covid-19 in different population groups (e.g. hospital workers, young people: students and school children)
+3. Other respiratory diseases: influenza and common colds should be monitored too:
+   * on one hand only having Covid-19 around makes it much easier to diagnose Covid-19 and isolate infected
+   * long term adverse effects of common colds are likely underestimated.
+Now is a good opportunity to diminish there prevalence and so reduce the strains circulating.

 ## Data
 Data production/collection, data description and data analysis can be done separate today.
 Remark: Separation of roles has a long tradition in science: Tycho Brahe collected the planetary motions, Kepler described them and Newton explained them.